smartdevicelink/sdl_requirements/detailed_docs/API/OnDriverDistraction/OnDriverDistraction_TRS.md

 transfer OnDriverDistraction (ON) to this connected app

 5.
+In case
-In case HMI sends invalid notification that SDL should transfer to mobile app
+HMI sends invalid notification that SDL should transfer to mobile app

 SDL must

 log the issue and ignore this notification

 Information:
-1. Invalid notifications means the notification contains:
+Invalid notifications means the notification contains:
 a. params out of bounds or incorrect symbols (/t, /n, `<whitespace>`)
 b. mandatory params are missing
 c. params of wrong type
 d. invalid json
 e. incorrect combination of params

+6.
+In case
+HMI sends valid, allowed by policies OnDriverDistraction notification with all mandatory fields to SDL
+and in Policies `lockScreenDismissalEnabled` param is set as `true`

+SDL must
+transfer OnDriverDistraction notification with `lockScreenDismissalEnabled=true` to mobile app

+7.
+In case
+HMI sends valid, allowed by policies OnDriverDistraction notification with all mandatory fields to SDL
+and `lockScreenDismissalEnabled` param is omitted in Policies

+SDL must
+transfer OnDriverDistraction notification without `lockScreenDismissalEnabled=true` to mobile app

+8.
+In case
+in Policies `lockScreenDismissalEnabled` param is missed and after PTU `lockScreenDismissalEnabled` param's value was reworked and HMI sends valid, allowed by policies OnDriverDistraction notification with all mandatory fields to SDL

+SDL must
+transfer OnDriverDistraction notification with `lockScreenDismissalEnabled` param to mobile app

 ## Non-functional requirements
 1. New `lockScreenDismissalEnabled` parameter must be added to Mobile_API